-Oldham Council have removed the “cost centre” column from their monthly spending publications which they are obliged to provide under central government regulations.
-This column has one purpose which is just to identify which scheme or area money is being spent on for example it would state Old Town Hall, street cleaning, fleet management, link centre or teachers long-term sickness.
+Oldham Council have removed the “cost centre” column from their monthly spending publications which they are not obliged to provide under central government regulations.
+This column has one simple purpose which is just to identify which scheme or area money is being spent on for example it would state Old Town Hall, street cleaning, fleet management, link centre or teachers long-term sickness.
 The Council have now removed this column because they say it leaves them open to potential future fraud and exploitation which makes absolutely no sense when the column which lists the companies receiving payments is still included.
 This is an attack on democracy and accountability from a political elite who want their voters to put an X in the box and leave everything else to them.
 Here is the ludicrous statement from the Council’s spending records page “The continued compliance with the National Transparency Agenda has increased the risk of the Council to a future fraud, as information included in the public domain and obtained from Freedom of Information Requests is used to exploit the Council.

 In accordance with the Council’s Counter Fraud, Anti-Bribery Strategy and Counter Fraud Response Plan, and the requirement to comply with the Local Government Transparency Code (2015), from April 2018 a revision has been made to the information disclosed as part of the Over £500 Council spend records.”